Warriors Orochi 3: Plot

 In an attempt to stop Tamamo from causing further conflicts, the warriors will need her own magic mirror, the Shinkyō to seal her.
 Through Kaguya's powers combined with Fu Xi's memories, the warriors travel far back in time in the mystic realm, when Orochi had not existed yet.
 The mystic realm is ruled by Tiandi, who is the original possessor of the Shinkyō and had used it to seal demons.
 The warriors meet with the mystic Yinglong, who is fooled by Tamamo into believing that the Emperor had used the Shinkyō to control the demons.
-He starts a rebellion against the Emperor and eventually manages to steal the mirror, This act causes him to be corrupted by the mirror's evil power, which transforms him into Orochi, who proceeds to go to the human realm to commit various evil acts after having killed the half-mystic Nezha.
+He starts a rebellion against the Emperor and eventually manages to steal the mirror.
+This act causes him to be corrupted by the mirror's evil power, which transforms him into Orochi, who proceeds to go to the human realm to commit various evil acts after having killed the half-mystic Nezha.
 The Emperor, having learned of Tamamo's plans, gratefully lends the warriors the Shinkyō.
 Back in the present time, the warriors use the mirror against Tamamo, but this only makes her revert to her true form, the Kyūbi no Kitsune, who confronts the warriors in the final battle.
 The Ultimate update has two endings in addition to the three mentioned above, the first of which is the aforementioned "Normal" ending where Tamamo is sealed without having reverted to her true form.
 In this ending the warriors continue to live their life in peace in the dimensional world.
-The second ending is similar to the "True" ending of the original game, where, after having sealed Kyūbi, the mystics band their powers to send the warriors to their original timeline; however, the dimensional world seems to stay intact, unlike the original game.
+The second ending is similar to the "True" ending of the original game, where, after having sealed Kyūbi, the mystics band their powers to send the warriors to their original timeline, but the dimensional world seems to stay intact, unlike the original game.

 Release

-The game was originally released in Japan on December 22, 2011, in Europe on April 6, 2012, and in North America on March 20, 2012 (PlayStation 3), and March 27, 2012 (Xbox 360).
+The game was originally released in Japan on December 22, 2011, in Europe on April 6, 2012, and in North America on March 20 (PlayStation 3), and March 27 (Xbox 360).
 Simultaneous store front meetings in Japan took place at the end of November until mid December for Dynasty Warriors Next and Musou Orochi 2.
 Attendees could obtain an original clear file for Musou Orochi 2 and play demos for both games at these meetings.
 Early buyers received a downloadable serial code granting Santa costumes to Mitsunari Ishida, Wang Yuanji, and Da Ji.
 The Treasure Box release includes a calendar which has characters represent the months and days individually, an original soundtrack, and an exclusive downloadable serial code for Ma Chao's weapon.
 Consumers who used Gamecity's shopping service had the option of obtaining a Three Kingdoms or Warring States themed hat.